 Coming Home to the Catholic Church

 Until that one Sunday.
 I’m not sure what they call it, but I’ll call it “Communion Sunday”.
 Until that day the Eucharist had not even crossed my mind.
 I mean, why would it?
 I had reduced it to just a symbol.
 A representation.
 A reenactment of the Last Supper.
 I had forgotten all I had been taught.
 I received it unworthily for years.
 But on this day things began to change for me.
 On this day there were beautiful silver trays filled with saltine crackers being passed between the rows of the large church.
 I took one but wasn’t exactly sure what to do with it.
 Then came another silver tray with tiny plastic cups filled with grape juice.
 While I always felt like there was something missing at the end of each church service, I just chalked it up to it being a more relaxed setting.
 There wasn’t any real ritual.
-However, this is the day it hit me like a ton of bricks as I held the saltine in one hand and grape juice in the other – there was more!
+However, this is the day it hit me like a ton of bricks!
+As I held the saltine in one hand and grape juice in the other, I thought, “This does not seem right.
+It feels empty.“

 While I loved so many things about the other Christian churches I attended, and look fondly upon most of those experiences, I realized that day that I was missing the sacredness and two-thousand years of tradition that can only be found in the Catholic Church.
 Most importantly, I was missing the real presence of Jesus in the Eucharist – body, blood, soul, and divinity.